Octopus-inspired Distributed Control for Soft Robotic Arms: A Graph Neural Network-Based Attention Policy with Environmental Interaction: Experiments

 The experiment evaluates three environment instances that share the same Cosserat-rod soft-arm model and goal-reaching objective, but with the presence of increasingly complex external obstacles. \begin{itemize} \item \textbf{Basic (no obstacle).} The workspace contains only the soft arm and the goal.
 This setting limits the learning difficulty to high-dimensional, coupled soft-body dynamics without additional constraints from external contact. \item \textbf{Structured obstacles.} Two fixed rigid cylindrical rods are placed between the arm and the goal region.
 This requires the controller to coordinate the arm while avoiding contacts. \item \textbf{Wall-with-hole.} A rigid wall is formed by an array of fixed cylindrical elements arranged to create a planar barrier with an opening.
 The target lies behind the wall, so the arm must pass through the opening to succeed.
 This setting induces intensive exploration because the passage location cannot be inferred from free-space kinematics alone and must be discovered through interaction during execution. \end{itemize}

 The three testing scenarios are shown in Figure \ref{fig2}.
 The task of the arm in every episode is to move its end-effector (tip) to a randomly sampled target position $x^\star\in\mathbb{R}^3$.
 We denote the end-effector position by $x_t^{\mathrm{tip}}$ and define the tip-to-target distance as $d_t=\|x_t^{\mathrm{tip}}-x^\star\|_2$.
 An episode is considered successful when $d_t<r_{\mathrm{succ}}$, where $r_{\mathrm{succ}}$ is a fixed success radius.
 Episodes terminate upon success or when the maximum horizon is reached.
+Unless otherwise stated, all experiments use $N=6$ actuator agents, maximum horizon $T_{\max}=2000$ control steps, success radius $r_{\mathrm{succ}}=0.05\,\mathrm{m}$, obstacle discretisation length $\ell_{\mathrm{seg}}=0.05\,\mathrm{m}$, stuck threshold $\varepsilon=10^{-4}$, torque limit $\tau_{\max}=25.0$, and obstacle sensing radius $\rho=0.15\,\mathrm{m}$ for obstacle environments.
+The number of active obstacle nodes varies with the discovered obstacle segments in each scenario.
 This randomised target-reaching protocol encourages policies that generalise beyond a single memorised goal and provides a consistent performance across the three obstacle configurations.